getconnect/connect-docs/docs/common/querying/timeframes-absolute.md

 This will match all events with a `timestamp` greater than or equal to 2015-02-01 00:00:00 and less than 2015-02-25 00:00:00 UTC.

-> You can't specify a timezone when using absolute timeframes as the timezone information comes from the ISO-8601
+> You can only specify a timezone and an absolute timeframe when you have also specified a [time interval](#time-intervals).
-> dates specified.
-An error will occur if you try to do this.
+> If a timezone is specified on an absolute timeframe query that does not have a time interval an error
+> will occur.